insiyamullamitha/novel-nook/README.md

 - 📖 **User Profiles:** Create and manage your user profile with personalised settings
 - 🧑‍💻 **Full-Stack Technology:** Built with React.js and Firebase for a robust and scalable application
 - ⭐️ **Rate and Review:** Allow users to rate and write reviews for books, enhancing the engagement and community aspect of the platform
+- 📚 **Wishlist Feature:** Enable users to save and track books they are interested in purchasing later

 ## Technologies 🛠️